 Prefab Foam Niche Alternatives

-Because of the growing demand for shower storage, I have build a fair number of tall vertical custom niches with multiple shelves.
+Because of the growing demand for shower storage, I have built a fair number of tall vertical custom niches with multiple shelves.
 I usually construct these niches with cement faced, foam backer board panels like Wedi Board.

 But more often than not, I just install a standard prefab Schluter niche, or a Wedi niche.
 Both of these brands come in several sizes that can meet the needs of most homeowners.